-Today, I'm going to show you how to make a beautiful semi-naked cake design as well as how to create a chocolate sail for the top of the cake.
-We love the drama and height that it adds!
+Today, I'm going to show you how to make a beautiful semi-naked red velvet cake design as well as how to create a chocolate sail for the top of the cake.

 Elegant cakes with a rustic feel are still very popular for all sorts of occasions from birthdays to weddings!

 Not only are these cakes gorgeous, often decorated with fruit and flowers, but they are really very simple to create!

 What is a Semi-Naked Cake?

 A semi-naked cake is just what it sounds like-- it has just enough frosting to keep the layers moist and fresh, but it is applied so thin that you can still see the cake layers beneath.

 It is probably the simplest and most forgiving cake design of all, but the final result is every bit as impressive.

 Semi-Naked Red Velvet Cake